wwangsa/learnWSO2/Readme.md

 		1. set the Dispatch Filter Pattern to `/api/dictionary/.*`.
 The `.*` means it only work as filter dispatcher and it will ignore the log inside the sequence and forward the response.
 		2. Then change the Inbound Http Port: `8285`

 		b.
-Add Sequence to sequence box.
-This create the following
+Since we could not add log and other mediators in the Inbound Endpoint, we have to add sequence.
+Drag the sequence mediator to the sequence box and double click it.
+This create `Sequence.xml` file under sequences folder.
+The codes behind the sequence.xml is the following
 		```xml
 			<sequence name="Sequence" trace="disable" xmlns="http://ws.apache.org/ns/synapse"/>
 		```